ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Avoid Incorrect Conversion or Cast

- 🧪 **Lab: Please try lab [conversion](https://best.openssf.org/labs/conversion.html), which lets you experiment in how to counter improper conversion.**
+ 🧪 **Lab: Please try lab [conversion](https://best.openssf.org/labs/conversion.html), which lets you experiment on how to counter improper conversion.**

 *Labs are optional, but you're strongly encouraged to try them!*